 She pointed out that the war against corruption requires the collective efforts of all sectors, leaders, public officers, and the general public, including students.
 “The youth, as we know, are creative, talented, energetic and agile and can utilize their abilities to drive positive societal change,” she added.

 While unveiling the plaque to launch the club, Commissioner Mghoi assured the students of the Commission’s commitment and support of the club to ensure its growth and sustainability, noting that it will provide a good environment for sharing and learning as well as solving ethical dilemmas facing learners.
 She encouraged the students to join, support the club and become ambassadors of integrity in the school.

-Integrity Clubs are expected to change attitudes among youth and generational transformation in Kenya, leading to reduced incidents of corruption, increased number of youths actively participating in decision-making, governance and anti-corruption processes, improved access to critical public services, and an increase in the number of youth taking up positions of leadership.
+Integrity Clubs are expected to change attitudes among youth and generational write my paper transformation in Kenya, leading to reduced incidents of corruption, increased number of youths actively participating in decision-making, governance and anti-corruption processes, improved access to critical public services, and an increase in the number of youth taking up positions of leadership.